ndlarsen/ndlarsen.github.io/_drafts/2019-10-06-building-a-full-stack-web-application-part-2-storage-with-mongodb.md

 ```

 ### Dockerfile
 The Dockerfile just uses a basic container image, adds the tools it needs, copies the data and import script over and executes the import script.
+I'm using alpine 3.9 as the mongodb-tools package isn't available in later versions at the time of writing.
 Save as `mongodb-seed/Dockerfile`

 ```docker
 FROM alpine:3.9